iamagarwalsumit/Leetcode/Hard/41-FirstMissingPositive/README.md

 Now to retrieve them use the following:

 k = r / n, m = r % n.
 Just to repeat: this trick is possible only if m is strictly less than n.

-Using this trick we can solve many interview tasks that require constant space and have some array which contains integers less than size or array n.
-If this array requires some extra information for every item, but we cannot loose the initial item value - this can be solved either creating new array (simple) or just encoding initial value and new value directly in the array.

 Turning back to the task: